 In simple words, the CAT 2022 Score vs Percentile is the measure of procuring a relative score by ranking a candidate on his/her performance compared to other candidates.
 The CAT percentile is much more important than the CAT score for screening candidates for GD-WAT-PI rounds.
 Read the article below to understand the difference between CAT Score vs Percentile.

-What is the CAT Score and How is it Evaluated?
+What is CAT Score and How is it Evaluated?

-- Each question carries +3 marks and thus, the paper is 198 marks
+- Each question carries +3 marks, and thus, the paper is of 198 marks

-- For each incorrect, one mark is taken off.
-There is no negative marking for unattempted and TITA type questions
+- For each incorrect answer, one mark is deducted.
+There is no negative marking for unattempted and CAT Non MCQ Questions.

 What is CAT Percentile?

-CAT Percentile adverts to the total percentage of the candidates secured more or less than a particular candidate.
-For instance, if a candidate scores 90 percentile, then, it means around 90% of the students have scored less than you or 10% are the candidates which have secured the position higher than you.
+It adverts the total percentage of the candidates secured more or less than a particular candidate.
+For instance, if a candidate scores 90 percentile, then it means around 90% of the students have scored less than you or 10% are the candidates who have secured the position higher than you.